Wisconsin’s Johnson under heat for fake elector revelation

 Hodgson responded: “Do not give that to him.”

 Wisconsin Republicans met at the state Capitol on Dec.
-14, 2020, the same day as Democratic electors for Biden.
-They forwarded their votes for Trump to the National Archives, arguing that they were trying to preserve Trump's legal options in case a court overturned Biden's win.
+14, 2020, the same day as 10 Democratic electors awarded their votes to Biden, who carried the battleground state by just under 21,000 votes.
+They forwarded their votes for Trump to the National Archives, arguing that they were trying to preserve Trump’s legal options in case a court overturned Biden’s win.

 Wisconsin’s bipartisan elections commission declined to punish the fake electors, determining that no election laws had been violated.
 The fake electors are now being sued in Wisconsin by a liberal law firm that is seeking $2.4 million in damages.